yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Coding_Style_Principles_Strategy.md

 <br/>

-### **Explain What Is DDD?**
+### **Explain What Is DDD (Domain Driven Design)?**
-> - DDD (Domain Driven Design): Focus on the core domain and domain logic.
+> - Focus on the core domain and domain logic.
 Base complex designs on models of the domain.
 Constantly collaborate with domain experts, in order to improve the application model and resolve any emerging domain-related issues.

 <br/>